Coronavirus (COVID-19) Update

-Additionally, North Metro Fire has suspended all business travel, multi-agency trainings, participation in community events and other nonessential external activities for at least 30 days, at which point the fire district will reassess the threat and risk to health and safety.
+Additionally, North Metro Fire has suspended all business travel, multi-agency trainings, participation in community events and other nonessential external activities for an indefinite time, until we feel it is safe for our employees and our community to resume normal activities.
 This includes canceling station tours, engine tours, ride-alongs and car seat checks and other events.
 However, we are offering virtual safety education classes to the public.
 If you are interested in scheduling a safety presentation, please fill out our online form, and an life safety education specialist will help fulfill your request.

 District Board Meetings to be Held Virtually

 In order to increase social distancing and minimize the spread of COVID-19 in our community, North Metro Fire will begin hosting its regular board of directors meetings virtually.
 Residents will have the opportunity to attend the monthly board meetings remotely by utilizing a videoconferencing service, Zoom.
 Residents can connect online with video or simply audio to listen and participate in board meetings.
 The District will post the login information on the District’s website and each meeting agenda.